 FO 4453/6453.
 REMOTE SENSING APPLICATIONS.
-(3) Prerequisites: A basic image interpretation or remote sensing course or consent of instructor).
+(3) (Prerequisites: FO 3015 or GR 2313).
 Two hour lecture.
 Three hour laboratory.
 An introduction to remote sensing with emphasis on analysis and applications of digital image data in inventory, monitoring, and management of renewable natural resources.
 Laboratory emphasis is on computer applications and digital techniques of image analysis.
-Spring Only.
+Fall Only.